Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Abstract

 \section{Abstract}

-Relying on multi-modal observations, embodied robots could perform multiple robotic manipulation tasks in unstructured real-world environments.
-However, most language-conditioned behavior-cloning agents still face existing long-standing challenges, \emph{i.e.,} 3D scene representation and human-level task learning, when adapting into new sequential tasks in practical scenarios.
-We here investigate these above challenges with NBAgent in embodied robots, a pioneering language-conditioned \underline{N}ever-ending \underline{B}ehavior-cloning \underline{Agent}.
-It can continually learn observation knowledge of novel 3D scene semantics and robot manipulation skills from skill-shared and skill-specific attributes, respectively.
+Relying on multi-modal observations, embodied robots (\emph{e.g.,} humanoid robots) could perform multiple robotic manipulation tasks in unstructured real-world environments.
+However, most language-conditioned behavior-cloning agents in robots still face existing long-standing challenges, \emph{i.e.,} 3D scene representation and human-level task learning, when adapting into a series of new tasks in practical scenarios.
+We here investigate these above challenges with NBAgent in embodied robots, a pioneering language-conditioned \underline{N}ever-ending \underline{B}ehavior-cloning \underline{Agent}, which can continually learn observation knowledge of novel 3D scene semantics and robot manipulation skills from skill-shared and skill-specific attributes, respectively.
 Specifically, we propose a skill-shared semantic rendering module and a skill-shared representation distillation module to effectively learn 3D scene semantics from skill-shared attribute, further tackling 3D scene representation overlooking.
 Meanwhile, we establish a skill-specific evolving planner to perform manipulation knowledge decoupling, which can continually embed novel skill-specific knowledge like human from latent and low-rank space.
 Finally, we design a never-ending embodied robot manipulation benchmark, and expensive experiments demonstrate the significant performance of our method.